 Christmas Tree Inspo: 11 Trees You Have to See

 Try changing it up this season.
-With the number of crafters and bloggers active on the web, there’s no shortage of stunning inspiration out there.
+With the number of crafters and bloggers active on the web, there’s no shortage of stunning Christmas tree inspo out there.

 Need help getting started?
-Here are 11 of the most creative Christmas trees we could find:
+Here are 11 of the most creative-themed Christmas trees we could find:

 1. Ho, ho, ho with this Santa-themed Christmas tree.